-- 2) One of the three fault conditions will be met that shut down the circuit (see Figure 11): - a) The CCFL tube voltage continues to rise until the OVPH pin is higher than 3.3V at which point the circuit will shut down (immediately). - b) The CCFL tube voltage continues to rise until the OVPL pin is higher than 2.5V at which point the circuit will shut down (except during the blanking interval) - c) The CCFL current fails to rise high enough to keep the undercurrent threshold at the CSDET pin from tripping (for 8 consecutive clock cycles).
+- 2) One of the three fault conditions will be met that shut down the circuit (see Figure 11): - a) The CCFL tube voltage continues to rise until the OVPH pin is higher than 3.3V at which point the circuit will shut down (immediately). - b) The CCFL tube voltage continues to rise until the OVPL pin is higher than 2.5V at which point the circuit will shut down (except during the blanking interval). - c) The CCFL current fails to rise high enough to keep the undercurrent threshold at the CSDET pin from tripping (for 4 consecutive clock cycles).

-Note that condition a) can be met at any time while the AME9003 is in steady state operation (after the start up mode).
+Note that condition a) can be met at any time while the AME9002 is in steady state operation (after the start up mode).
 Condition b) can only be met after the SSC pin has risen above 3V (after blanking interval).
-Condition c) can only be met after the SSC pin has crossed 3V (after blanking interval) AND eight successive undercurrent events occur in a row (CSDET < 1.25V for 8 consecutive clock cycles.).
+Condition c) can only be met after the SSC pin has crossed 3V (after blanking interval) AND four successive undercurrent events occur in a row (CSDET < 1.25V).

 The SSC pin is pulled to VSS everytime the lamp is turned off, whether for a dimming cycle, user shutdown or fault occurrence.
-It ramps up slowly depending on the size of capacitor C3 connected to the SSC pin (in steady state mode SSC1ST is high impedance so capacitor C31 has no effect).
-The period of time when the b) and c) fault checks are disabled is called the banking? time.
+It ramps up slowly depending on the size of capacitor C3 connected to the SSC pin.
+The period of time when the b) and c) fault checks are disabled is called the "blanking" time.
 The blanking time occurs from the time SSC is pulled to VSS until it reaches 3V.
 See Figure 9 for some idealized waveforms illustrating the behavior just described.